legal resources necessary to hold negligent facilities accountable.

 The investigators interviewed the Director of Nursing and asked, “what should be done if the stethoscope was dropped on the floor [before] being used on a resident.”
 The Director replied, “it should be cleaned.”
 The Director also confirmed that the nursing staff “should wash hands” after removing gloves and before applying gloves.

 If your loved one is suffering from abuse, neglect or mistreatment while living as a resident at Huntingdon Health and Rehabilitation Center, the Tennessee nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565 can help.
-Our law firm fights aggressively on behalf of Carroll County victims of mistreatment living in long-term facilities including nursing homes in Huntingdon.
+Our network of attorneys fights aggressively on behalf of Carroll County victims of mistreatment living in long-term facilities including nursing homes in Huntingdon.

 Our seasoned attorneys can assist your family in successfully resolving your monetary compensation claim against the nursing facility and staff that caused your loved one harm.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial recompense claim.
 Let us begin working on your case today to ensure your rights are protected.